twrecked/hass-aarlo/README.md

 they now support a `MQTT` broker system.

 By default, the system will use try to work out which event system to use by looking for keywords in the _Arlo_ server responses.
-If aren't seeing the events you expect to see then try changing to the `Server Side Event` back end.
+If yiur aren't seeing the events you expect to see then try changing to the `Server Side Event` back end.
 Use the `backend` keyword.